dbcli/athenacli/docs/usage.rst

     --aws-secret-access-key TEXT  AWS secretaccess key.
     --s3-staging-dir TEXT         Amazon S3 staging directory where query results are stored.
-    --athenaclirc PATH            Location of athenaclirc file.
+    --work-group TEXT             Amazon Athena workgroup in which query is run, default is primary --athenaclirc PATH            Location of athenaclirc file.
     --help                        Show this message and exit.

 Connect to a database
 ------------------------

-Connect a specific database with AWS credentials, region name and S3 staging directory.
+Connect a specific database with AWS credentials, region name and S3 staging directory or work group.
 AWS credentials, region name and S3 staging directory are optional.
 You can set those variables in `athenaclirc` config file, and then run below command.

 .. code-block:: bash